sopigogo/Elk-Stack/README.md

-# Automated ELK Stack Deployment
+# **Automated ELK Stack Deployment**

-##  UofU Cyber Security Bootcamp ELK Stack Project
+## *This is a collection of Linux Scripts and Ansible Scripts that I have been learning from my Cybersecurity Bootcamp.
+Most of the scripts are use to configure cloud servers with various Docker containers.
+The final setup was 5 servers running vulnerable DVWA containers along with a Jump Box and a server running an ELK stack container.*

-The files in this repository were used to configure the network depicted below.
+### The files in this repository were used to configure the network depicted below.

 ![cloudsecurity](https://github.com/sopigogo/Elk-Stack/blob/4ff4871190cd7af4be4dcecafc0cfa7402ed7131/Cloud%20Security.jpg)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.